Russian invasion of Ukraine

 - Instructions for people receiving temporary protection | Ministry of Economic Affairs and Employment

-Finland is well prepared for different kinds of crises and incidents.
 The Government and the authorities are monitoring the current situation and assessing how it will evolve.
-Finland is not currently under threat.
+Finland is not currently facing an immediate military threat.

 Cyber security

-Developments in the cyber situation in Ukraine are being closely monitored both in Finland and at the EU level.
-In Finland, the National Cyber Security Centre of the Finnish Transport and Communications Agency is responsible for producing and maintaining situational awareness concerning cybersecurity.
+In Finland, the National Cyber Security Centre of the Finnish Transport and Communications Agency is responsible for producing and maintaining situational awareness concerning cyber security.
 The Centre works in close cooperation with the police and the Finnish Defence Forces to stop cyber threats.
+In addition to the authorities, information security professionals in businesses and organisations in Finland work to combat cyber threats.

-The best way to help private individuals is to donate money to humanitarian organisations who are able to deliver the assistance in a centralised manner.
+Private individuals can help by making donations to aid organisations.
 Organisations have extensive experience of conflict and crisis situations, which means that they have the capacity to ensure free passage of relief to destinations in the very challenging conditions in Ukraine.
+Check the fundraiser’s background if you donate money.
+This will ensure that your donation goes to those who need it.

 Please notify the Finnish Immigration Service if you are bringing Ukrainians to Finland.